RookieOven/rookieoven/_posts/2015-08-16-Turing-Festival-2015.md

 {% image src:"/images/blog/turing-scaleups.jpg" alt:"Billion Dollar Scaleups" title:"Billion Dollar Scaleups at Turing Festival" %}

-Names like Eileen Burbidge, Gil Dibner and Damian Kimmelman join local founders like Gareth Williams, Lesley Eccles and Ed Molyneux to share actionable and practible advice.
+Names like Eileen Burbidge, Gil Dibner and Damian Kimmelman join local founders like Gareth Williams, Lesley Eccles and Ed Molyneux to share actionable and practicable advice.

 I always love hearing from founders their story in their own words.
 You often see the non-linear path to success they take.
-The ups and downs we all face can lead to success at the scale these guys have acheived.
-We're lucky in Scotland that we have companies such as Fanduel and Skyscanner who have achived massive scale in recent years and are so willing to share their advice and experience with local companies.
+The ups and downs we all face can lead to success at the scale these guys have achieved.
+We're lucky in Scotland that we have companies such as Fanduel and Skyscanner who have achieved massive scale in recent years and are so willing to share their advice and experience with local companies.

 ##Day Three: Ethereum Developer Workshop

 Day three promises to be a little different.
 It's a full day workshop for developers who want to learn more about blockchain technology.
-Specificalled Ethereum.
+Specifically Ethereum.

 Ethereum is a decentralised platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference.